Alberta Highway 15

-Alberta Provincial Highway No. 15, commonly referred to as Highway 15 or Manning Drive, is a highway in the Edmonton Region of Alberta, connecting northeast Edmonton to the City of Fort Saskatchewan and communities within Lamont County.
+Highway 15 (or Manning Drive within Edmonton) is a highway in the Edmonton Region of Alberta, connecting northeast Edmonton to the City of Fort Saskatchewan and communities within Lamont County.
 It serves as an alternative to Highway 16 that bypasses Elk Island National Park.
 The highway follows the route of a railway line completed in 1905 by the Canadian Northern Railway.
 In Edmonton, the most southerly portion of the route is named Fort Road, followed by Manning Drive to the north, a developing freeway.

-Highway 15 is designated as a core route of Canada's National Highway System, between Highway 16 and the intersection with Highway 28A within Edmonton and is part of the Edmonton-Fort McMurray corridor.
+Highway 15 is designated as a core route of Canada's National Highway System, between Highway 16 and the intersection with Highway 28A within Edmonton and is part of the Northeast Alberta Trade Corridor.

 Route description

 The highway begins at the intersection of 50 Street and Highway 16 (Yellowhead Trail) in Edmonton.
 It proceeds north along 50 Street to Manning Drive, where it diverts northeast before passing over Anthony Henday Drive (Highway 216).
 Before leaving Edmonton, Highway 15 continues northeast past the southern terminus of Highway 28A.
 Within Sturgeon County, it intersects with the eastern terminus of Highway 37 and then turns southeast to cross the North Saskatchewan River and intersect with the northern terminus of Highway 21 in the City of Fort Saskatchewan.
 From this junction, Highway 15 travels northeast again and then east, intersecting with Highway 45 and Highway 29.
 It then turns southeast and passes through the towns of Lamont and Mundare.
 At the outskirts of Mundare, it begins a 2.1 km concurrency with Highway 855 before ending at Highway 16.